vivshaw/zettel/pages/decision tree.md

+---
-tags:: stats, data, machine learning
+tags: stats, data, machine learning
+---

 - a binary tree of decision nodes that recursively splits a data set until it's left with leaf nodes of only a single class.
 - useful for classification in cases that are not linearly separable